slurmulon/bach/README.md

 Because `warble` supports references, it requires a mechanism for specifying which data should be used for playing the track.
 You can think of `Play` as your main method or default export.

 In other words, you need to tell it which values should be made available to the `warble` interpreter.

-Any `Elements` that aren't being referenced or used will be **ignored** during compilation.
+Any `Elements` that aren't being referenced or used by the value exported with `!Play` will be **ignored** during compilation.

 ```
 :Ignored  = [1 -> Chord('D2min6'), 1 -> Chord('A2min9')]